This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 Input parsing

 We will allow two basic formats: with and without the exponent value.
-The test code contains a list of values that we consider valid and runs a verification algorithm on each.
+The test code contains a list of values we consider valid and runs a verification algorithm on each.
 Note that the input parsing process does not check for incorrectly formatted numbers – it will be the job of the input editor routine to deliver us properly formatted buffers.

 Having specified the internal number representation, we can now tackle the four basic algorithms.